Humble Sampler

 Sherona Parkinson – Humble Sampler

-Sherona has also acknowledged that the packaging process has improved, it’s quicker and it has reduced overpacking of the items.
-Reduce is very important in the process of rethinking packaging and the goal was achieved!
+Sherona has also acknowledged that the packaging process has improved, it’s quicker and has reduced the over-packing of items.
+Reducing is very important in the process of rethinking packaging and the goal was achieved!

-AWEN is member of APCO & Australian Institute of Packaging and our consulting follows the Sustainable Packaging Guidelines SPGs and work towards the 2025 APCO Packaging Targets, therefore all the projects we work on contributes to the national goal.
+AWEN is a member of APCO & the Australian Institute of Packaging. our packaging consulting follows the Sustainable Packaging Guidelines SPGs and works towards the 2025 APCO Packaging Targets, therefore all the projects we work on contribute to the national goal.

-Carefully changing the elements and the material we created a beautiful and premium look hamper which could be charged 70% more than the previous one and opened up a new market becoming attractive to corporate as a gift to clients.
+By carefully changing the elements and the material we created a beautiful and premium-looking hamper that could be charged at 70% more than the previous one, and opened up a new market becoming attractive as a gift to corporate clients.